 Now for the best drones under 500, you need to have some kind of comparison and trade-offs to study before you can get the best deal and we are here to help you do that.

-Now instead of comparing just a few of these products, we have gone for a whole range of these UAVs including First Person View (FPV) as well as simple video drones that people use to record video logs.
+Instead of comparing just a few of these products, we have gone for a whole range of these UAVs including First Person View (FPV) as well as simple video drones that people use to record video logs.
 Now what are the different types of drones available in this price range and what are their features?
 Here is a simple explanation of some drone-related nomenclature.

 Table of Contents